Pin3appl3ishan/s3-Web/readme.md

 ![](./reference.png)

 ## My process

  -Took the screenshot of reference image
  - Divided the page in blocks
  - Named unique names for main divs
- - Used table tag to design talbe
+ - Used table tag to design table

 ### Built with